AnyFetch/developers.anyfetch.com/blueprint.md

 ### List document-types [GET]
 Retrieve all document types available for the current user, with document count and the date the last document with this document type was updated.

+The key will be reused on the `document_type` property for every `/documents/` endpoint.

 + Response 200 (application/json)
     + Body